StanfordHCI/FeedMonitor/README.md

 # <img src="icons/speedometer.png" width="48"/> Feedometer

-A blueprint to measure your Twitter/X activites.
+A blueprint for a browser extension to measure Twitter/X activites and manipulate the feed.

+Compatibility: Chrome and Edge.